riceissa/issarice.com/wiki/things I wish I knew earlier.md

 - beware tunnel vision
 - at the same time, knowing a lot of math can be useful
-- once you go woke, it can be hard to go all in on math, so it might be good to do this while young
+- once you go woke, it can be hard to go all in on math, so it might be good to do this while young (and if you invest in [[Anki]], you'll be able to keep all this knowledge indefinitely into the future with little maintenance cost)
-- usefulness of math depends on the subfield. e.g. i think statistics/probability and linear algebra are probably the most generally useful ones, and there are some things like complex analysis that i haven't learned (and i haven't had to learn so far).
+- usefulness of math depends on the subfield. e.g. i think statistics/probability and linear algebra are probably the most generally useful ones, and there are some things like complex analysis and number theory that i haven't learned (and i haven't had to learn so far).

 # Learning how to learn